wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-devguide.md

 ### Operações de identidade do dispositivo

-O registro de identidade de dispositivo do Hub IoT expõe as seguintes operações:
+O registro de identidade do dispositivo do Hub IoT expõe as seguintes operações:

 * Criar identidade do dispositivo
 * Atualizar identidade do dispositivo